Nicothe4th/LACCI2025_Repository/README.md

   1.- make_label_map.py extracts the labels for the images and place it within a folder called Placenta P007 - P053 labels

-  2.- unmixing_feature_extraction.py performs the unmixing task, and place the results in Placenta P007 - P053 unmixing
+  2.- unmixing_feature_extraction.py performs the unmixing task, and place the results in a folder called Placenta P007 - P053 unmixing

   3.- trainig_stage.py perfomrs the U-net training for database of (i) unmixing, (ii) PCA-based and (iii) raw-MSI, run one databased at time, comenting the non-used import database.